-On the 3rd Tuesday of each month, for the past 5 months, a group of recruiters and HR professionals have been facilitating a meet-up under the guise #AskARecruiter.
-The purpose of these regular meet-ups is to demystify the recruitment process for those gearing up to apply for a new job or a new position in their current company, while providing valuable market insights.
+Once a month, for the past several months, a group of recruiters and HR professionals have been facilitating a meet-up under the guise #AskARecruiter.
+The purpose of these regular meet-ups is to demystify the recruitment process for those either gearing up to apply for a new job or going for a new position in their current company, while providing valuable market insights.

 I’ll first start by saying that meet-ups aren’t just for fan groups, outdoor enthusiasts, community activists and support groups anymore.
 And they’re not just for sales people trying to pitch their companies either.
 They are useful gatherings which create an atmosphere to share experiences and learn from each other.

 Earlier this week I found myself sitting on a panel with 5 very talented and naturally opinionated (in a good way!)
 HR professionals.
 Three key points that we all agreed on was that it is incredibly important to be prepared, be targeted in your approach to your job search, and to partner with recruiters who value you.